Using FusionAuth on Docker

 search_data:

-After running docker compose up you should see a line like this in the output:
+After running docker compose up -d you should see a line similar to the one below in the logs.
+These logs can be accessed using this command: docker compose logs -f fusionauth:

 FusionAuth log messages indicating Kickstart has succeeded